 CA DMV Bill of Sale

 Buying a used luxury car is a great way to get a fantastic car at a great price.
 Typically, luxury cars will depreciate 50% or more in three to four years.
-People that buy luxury cars new, tend to be older, take good care of their cars, and I can often find cars that have always been garaged, rarely carried passengers, were never smoked in and have very few miles on them.
-Usually many less miles than 10 thousand per year.
+People that buy luxury cars new tend to be older and take good care of their cars, and I can often find cars that have always been garaged, rarely carried passengers, were never smoked in, and have very few miles on them, sometimes below 10,000 per year.